rofaida-desoki/MPhil-Genomic-Medicine/README.md

 9. Association analysis: Test for associations using SKAT library

 The repository was set-up to support the MPhil research project through providing the details of the project pipeline.
-The repository can be used by the public and it is adapted to the Genomics England research environment.
+The repository can be used by the public and it is adapted to the Genomics England Research Environment.